Conutant/Variations/readme.txt

 With Variations you can control your header, footer and every other part of your website.

-Variations is compatiable with wordpress.org/patterns, giving you the ability to mix and match millions of different websites.
+Variations is compatiable with wordpress.org/patterns, giving you the ability to mix and match patterns to create millions of different websites.

 == Changelog ==